 Today, Vertex Pharmaceuticals Inc. announced that the U.S. Food and Drug Administration has accepted its application to expand Trikafta® (elexacaftor/tezacaftor/ivacaftor) to include children ages 6-11 years old with cystic fibrosis who have at least one F508del or a mutation in the CFTR gene that is responsive based on in vitro data.
 The FDA has granted priority review of the application and indicated that it will make a decision by June 8, 2021.

 In October 2019, the FDA approved Trikafta for people with CF ages 12 and older who have at least one F508del mutation.
-In December 2020, the FDA expanded approval to include individuals who are 12 years and older who have at least one of 178 mutations.
+In December 2020, the FDA expanded approval to include individuals who are 12 years and older who have at least one of 177 additional mutations.
 Clinical trials of Trikafta showed dramatic improvements in lung function.

 Research1 shows that starting on modulators at a young age could help slow or potentially prevent progression of the disease.
 Highly effective modulators, such as Trikafta, are known to have a transformative effect on the health and wellbeing of individuals eligible to take them.